 You can find more information about Two Boats School on their website.https://tbschool.edu.ac

 Although medical resources on Ascension are limited individuals will receive full medical care whilst they are a contracted employee, or are accompanying a contracted employee, of one of the employing organisations here.
 There are two doctors, a midwife and several nursing staff at the hospital in Georgetown.

 There is a well equipped dental clinic which provides all routine treatment.
 All medical and dental care is provided free of charge.

 There is a clinic on the USAF base which may be a first port of call for staff living on the base.
 The clinic is also used island-wide to conduct certain medical tests.

 Individuals over the age of 18 are not permitted to live on the island without being in full-time employment, or having been determined to be accompanying someone who is in full-time employment.
 This includes dependants and family members.

 Every contract with an employer has a status attached to it; single, household or accompanied.
 Only accompanied status contracts permit the contract holder to be accompanied by immediate family.
-If an individual employed on a single status contract wishes to have family or friends visit they may apply to visit on a tourist entry permit.
+If an individual employed on a single status contract wishes to have family or friends visit they may apply to visit on a visitor visa.

 Whilst Two Boats School only provides education up to the age of 16 years old, there are limited opportunities with employers through youth training programs for those aged 16-18 years old.